dimakura/reforma/core/README.md

 })
 ```

-Because we can split type creation into two parts (declaration and field definition), it's possible to have circular references of user defined types.
+Because we can split type creation into two parts (declaration and field definition), it's possible to have circular references of user-defined types.

 ### Distinction from fields

 In Reforma types are reusable.
-That means that we have only one `Reforma.integer` and `Reforma.createType` can produce single user defined type per name.
-When we use `id`, `validate`, or `calc` on the built-in types, they are implicitly converted into a field object.
-This conversion can be explicit, using `toField` getter on any type:
+That means that we have only one `Reforma.integer` and `Reforma.createType` can produce a single user-defined type per name.
+When we use `id`, `validate`, or `calc` on the built-in types, Reforma implicitly converts them into field objects.
+This conversion can be explicit, using `toField` property on any type:

 ```js
 Reforma.integer.__isType__